 Treadmills need regular maintenance to keep going at their peak to help you get fit and healthy.
-This includes lubrication, many of the treadmills parts may require lube including the belt and maybe other moving parts in the motor especially if the it squeaks.
+This includes lubrication, many of the treadmills parts may require lube including the belt and maybe other moving parts in the motor especially if it squeaks.
 Most of us have lubrication in the house but is it suitable for a treadmill?

 Types of household lubrication

 Most of us think of WD-40 and it's true that it is great for lubricating some metals but there are others you can buy.
 What you might be surprised to know that WD-40 isn't actually a lubricant, it's lubricating affect come from the water displacement components and it works very well for moving metals.
 Nearly all of us have WD-40 to hand.

 Lubricant types are grease, silicone, graphite and teflon.
 These types of lubricants are favored for certain metals and their uses.
 Like bicycle chains should not be lubricated with WD-40 instead there are special chain lubes of dry and wet weather.
 Grease is best used for gears and depending on how fast the gear moves relates to the type of grease or splash oil needed.

 The treadmill belt requires a silicone based lube.
 These are *available at Amazon for a very good price (the link goes to a selection of treadmill lubes).
 So do buy this lubricant because you spend so much time on the treadmill you may as well have the right lubricant for the job.
 They are sometimes named silicone oil but they all do the same, good job.

 Further, we would recommend you search for treadmill lube specifically made by your manufacturer then you know it will work for your machine.
 This is also a good thing to keep the treadmill valid for it's warranty.
 If the wrong lube is used they may ask you to pay for a repair.
 So just to make sure check the brands website, even though the oil maybe the same and a little more expensive, it's better to be safe than sorry.